Summary:

 Do neuroradiologists only work in hospitals?

-No, they work in hospitals, specialized imaging centers, and sometimes as independent experts for legal or insurance cases.
+No, they work in hospitals, specialized imaging centers, and sometimes as independent experts for legal cases.

 Why is a neuroradiologist’s testimony more reliable in court cases?